d-bl/GroundForge/README.md

 Work flow
 ---------

-### When contributing to the code (Scala, JavaScript, html pages)
 - Fork the project and make a local clone.
 - Don't push to your own master branch, but use the following work flow
-  - add the parent of your fork as remote to your local repository, by our conventionsk this remote is called blessed
+  - add the parent of your fork as remote to your local repository, by our conventions this remote is called blessed
   - fetch the master branch of the blessed repository
   - create a topic branch from the tip of the master branch
   - push your changes to your own fork and create a pull request